New Big Money Means Becton Dickinson and Company (BDX) Investors Could Reap Benefit

 Becton Dickinson and Company (BDX): Who are the competitors?

-The company’s main competitors (and peers) include Harvard Bioscience Inc. (HBIO) that is trading 132.50% up over the past 12 months.
-Hologic Inc. (HOLX) is 74.16% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -24.28% from the last report on Mar 30, 2021 to stand at a total of 2.15 million short shares sold with a short interest ratio of 1.72.
+The company’s main competitors (and peers) include Harvard Bioscience Inc. (HBIO) that is trading 160.97% up over the past 12 months.
+Hologic Inc. (HOLX) is 47.14% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 18.14% from the last report on Apr 14, 2021 to stand at a total of 1.85 million short shares sold with a short interest ratio of 1.61.